Environmental Investment Organisation: EIO creates first public ET Carbon Rankings

 The EIO launched its pilot rankings in 2010.
 These included the ET Europe 300, North America 300, Asia-Pacific 300, BRIC 100, ET Global 1000, and ET Global 800.
 The pilot rankings were based on absolute emissions across Scope 1, 2 and 3 emissions.
 The EIO methodology at the time only accepted Scope 3 emissions which were verified to a 'reasonable level of assurance' by an independent third party.
 Since then, the methodology has been changed to rank companies according to emissions intensity.
 From 2011 the methodology was changed to include Scope 3 emissions following the publication of the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard.

-Formation of ET Index Research
+ET Index Research

-In February 2014 the company ET Index Research was established by EIO staff Sam Gill and Sebastian Hoeg, along with Jonathan Harris to commercialise the ET Index Series with the support of the Climate KIC, the European Union's main climate change innovation initiative.
+In February 2014 the company ET Index Research was established by EIO staff Sam Gill, Sebastian Hoeg, and Jonathan Harris, to commercialise the ET Index Series with the support of the Climate KIC, the European Union's main climate change innovation initiative.

-ET Index Research hosts ET Carbon Rankings

 From 2015 ET Index Research began hosting the ET Carbon Rankings and ET Index Series and took on the role of commercialising the ET Index Series.